 But here you'll learn captivating and real information...
 For example what are the chances of a deadly encounter with one of the country’s most venomous creatures?

 Even if you're born and bred here, some of the facts about Australia below may surprise you…

 1. The box jellyfish is the deadliest creature in Australia and in the world.
-It's colourless and nearly invisible under water.
-After contact, it causes agonising pain, send people into shock and can kill in under five minutes.
+It's almost invisible under water and it can kill in under five minutes.

-3. The box jellyfish is responsible for 80 recorded deaths in Australia.
+2. But the box jellyfish is responsible for only 80 recorded deaths in Australia.
 The last recorded death was in 2000.

-5. No death has ever been recorded from an inland taipan...
+5. But astonishingly no death has ever been recorded from an inland taipan...
 These snakes live in sparsely populated areas and usually shy away from humans.
-There’s also an antivenom.

-6. The brown snake is the species of snake that causes the most deaths in Australia, because they live near people.
-The brown snake is adaptable and can live in different environments including suburbs.
+6. The brown snake is the species of snake that causes the most deaths in Australia...
+This snake is adaptable and can live in different environments including suburbs.

-7. Since the advent of the antivenom, fewer than five people per year die from snake bites in Australia – half is from brown snakes.
+7. Fewer than five people per year die from snake bites in Australia since the advent of the antivenom.
+Half is from brown snakes.

 8. An average of 1 person per year dies from a shark attack.

 9. An average of 1 person per year dies from a crocodile attack.